cihlab/cihlab.github.io/course/chiplet.md

 ## Announcement

+1. Course (final project) is released, please check from [Lec8](./chiplet08.pdf), please inform Chixiao of your choice by May 6th.
+Here is [paper selection pool](https://365.kdocs.cn/l/cpbY4B34cUnj) for students choose presentation.
 1. Homework 2 is released and will be collected by April.
 29th, 2024.
 1. Homework 1 is released and will be collected by April.
 1st, 2024.
 1. March.
 10: The class on March 11 will be cancelled because Chixiao is sick and getting cold.
 I apologize for any inconvenience this may cause.